dy/subscript/plan.md

   4. 'str:abc', 'data:abc'
     + URL schema-compatible
     + 'int:1.12', 'float:2.25', 'bool:true', 'literal:this'
-* [ ] Eval optimizations:
-  * [ ] calltree nodes can stash static values (as in HTM)
-  * [ ] node can pre-figure out what function must be used on it
-    - doesn't give much perf, but increases size
 * [ ] ideas snippets
   * [ ] !keyed arrays? [a:1, b:2, c:3]
   * [ ] parser examples as chunks
   * [ ] string interpolation ` ${} 1 ${} `
 * [ ] Demo
-* [ ] ? externalize operator lookup descent?
-  + fast op lookups are single functions, not stack of meanings: it can boost perf and shorten size
-  + descent can be implemented manually
-  - makes no point to host pre/postfix index then
-  - it's nice to have it a separate feature
 * [ ] Radical nanoscript: remove descent; binaries-only defs; eval binaries only; no char, no code, no err; space via skip; no word operators;
   * [ ] Make mapper configurable: binaries-only vs flat nodes must be a feature of configurator, not built-in.
 As well as word operators.
 As well as reducer in evaluator.
     - for fn arguments / arrays we have to parse `,` as flat sequence, unless we provide special reducer or what in `(` parser - that doesn't save that much space